zzzprojects/learn-orm/tutorials/csharp-tutorial/while-loops.md

 ### What is While Loops?

-In a while loop, the code is repeated a fixed number of times or repeats until a given condition is true.
+In a while loop, the code is repeated a fixed number of times or it repeats until a given condition is true.

 ```csharp
 while (condition)